-Learn to tuning parallelism and interpret CXPACKET waits in SQL Server
+Learn to tune parallelism and interpret CXPACKET waits in SQL Server

 Tuning parallelism has always been complicated — and with the introduction of new CXCONSUMER waits, it’s only getting more tricky to interpret.